If all you have is a spreadsheet, you’ll be forced to think in rows and columns.

 To make your idea boarding successful, it is essential to carefully consider every single idea respectfully.
 This encourages teams to share their thoughts without fear of being ridiculed.
 So, go through every idea and give feedback.

-Also, invite team members to build on each other’s ideas to strengthen them.
-Combine similar ideas and structure them meaningfully.
+Also, invite team members to strengthen each other’s ideas by combining similar ideas and structuring them meaningfully.

 6. Organize the ideas on the online idea board